70mai Omni X200 Review: Dash Cam With Self Rotating Lens

 70mai Omni X200 Video Samples

-Here is a sample of the 70mai Omni recording at night, with ADAS and visual gimmicks turned on.
+Here is a sample of the 70mai Omni recording at night, with ADAS and RS effects included.

 The video below contains samples driving both at day and at night, also with sensor data included:

-While this is a fun feature to have, the icons do obstruct the view and could even cover up another car’s license plate visually.
-So it’s a good thing that you can switch these off.
-The most important data are displayed in the footer of the video anyway.
+While this is a fun feature to have, the icons do obstruct the view and could potentially even cover up another car’s license plate.
+You get the option to include or disable RS effects when downloading the video.
+In any event, the most important data is displayed in the footer of the video.

 Where To Buy